ThierrySans/CSCC09/labs/2/index.md

 # Lab 2: HTML & CSS

-In this lab, we are going to make your first steps with HTML and CSS.
+In this lab, you are going to make your first steps with HTML and CSS.
 Your goal is to design the UI of our Microblog app.
 This app should look like similar to the following screenshot:

 <div class="screenshot"><img src="screenshots/main.png" alt="Main"/></div>